 Next you’ll find some details, step-by-step photos, plus there’s a video tutorial in the recipe if that’s helpful too.
 All of this will help set you up for success when it’s your turn to try it!

-What is Rough Puff Pastry?
+What Is Rough Puff Pastry?

 Rough puff pastry is also known as quick pastry and become really popular with professionals and home bakers because you get bakery-style puff pastry without precise shaping and laminating butter with dough.
 Cookbook author and chef Claire Saffitz has a wonderful recipe for it.
 The trick is to work large pieces of cold butter into dry ingredients and hydrate it all with ice cold water (as if you were making pie crust).
 Sometimes bakers grate butter into the mix or use a food processor.
 There’s lots of ways to make rough puff pastry.